-As reported above, a few papers have suggested efficacy with topical and systemic plasminogen concentrates.2,64,65,66 Two recent clinical trials evaluating the use of topical (ophthalmologic drops) and systemic (IV preparation) plasminogen concentrates are reported below, along with interim results.
+As reported in the previous section, a few papers have suggested efficacy with topical and systemic plasminogen concentrates.2,64,65,66 Two recent clinical trials evaluating the use of topical (ophthalmologic drops) and systemic (IV preparation) plasminogen concentrates are reported below, along with interim results.

 Kedrion initiated the first study (NCT01554956) in September 2012.
 This phase 2/3 study was designed to evaluate the safety and efficacy of plasminogen ophthalmologic drops for treatment of ligneous conjunctivitis in subjects with type I plasminogen deficiency.

 The study design comprised 3 segments: a 4-week treatment for clinical safety/efficacy followed by surgical excision of residual lesions; an 8-week post-operative treatment/monitoring phase for those requiring removal of residual lesions; and a continuation phase with long-term safety monitoring until licensure.
 Segments 1 & 2 completed enrollment; segment 3 is ongoing.
 Treatment regimens are 2 drops per eye 4-12 times a day, based on symptoms, study group and segment.